x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-for-multiple-locations.md

 2. [Create user mailboxes in Exchange Online](../recipients-in-exchange-online/create-user-mailboxes.md) or [move all users' mailboxes to Microsoft 365 or Office 365](../mailbox-migration/mailbox-migration.md).

 3. Update the DNS records for the domains that you added in step 1.
-(Not sure how to do this?
+(Not sure how to do this task?
 Follow the instructions on [this page](/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider).)
 The following DNS records control mail flow:

    - **MX record**: Point your MX record to Microsoft 365 or Office 365 in the following format: \<domainKey\>-com.mail.protection.outlook.com

     For example, if your domain is contoso.com, the MX record should be: contoso-com.mail.protection.outlook.com.

-   - **SPF record**: This should list Microsoft 365 or Office 365 as a valid sender, plus any IP addresses from your on-premises servers that connect to EOP, and any third parties that send email on behalf of your organization.
+   - **SPF record**: This record should list Microsoft 365 or Office 365 as a valid sender, plus any IP addresses from your on-premises servers that connect to EOP, and any third parties that send email on behalf of your organization.
 For example, if your organization's email server's internet-facing IP address is 131.107.21.231, the SPF record for contoso.com should be:

      ```text
      v=spf1 ip4:131.107.21.231 include:spf.protection.outlook.com -all